 What factors affect business insurance costs?

-Small business insurance pricing is dependent upon a variety of factors, and these factors also differ depending on what type of coverage you’re looking to purchase.
-Below, we’ve highlighted some of the more important qualities that insurers look at when pricing insurance.
+Small business insurance pricing is dependent upon a variety of factors, and these factors also differ depending on what type of policy you’re looking to purchase.
+Below, we’ve highlighted some of the more important qualities that insurers look at when determining the cost of business insurance.

 - Industry and type of business.
 Your business’s risk profile changes dramatically depending on the nature of your business.
 Businesses that are involved in high-risk activities like construction or manufacturing will likely need to pay more for coverage.